Zgpp/PhysicalComputing/final/readme.md

 [Video: Testing the Negroni Code on Arduino Board](https://vimeo.com/216440588)

 The code can easily be modified to deliver any drink for 5 seconds (more or less).
 It should be noted that the device is not limited to only one drink.
 The design can be modified to make numerous drinks each selected by a push button.

+##Issues with the Button

+In beginning the code was working and then all of a sudden the Arduino would not respond.
+I ended up burning my Arduino (again).
+I was able to replace it but figuring out how to work the button and solenoids without burning an Arduino was very challenging.

 ##Health Benefits of an Apéritif Cocktail: